adam-rumpf/pharmacy-access/processed/README.md

 * `pov150`: Fraction (from 0.0 to 1.0) of tract's population living below 150% of the poverty level, based on 2020 [SVI](https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2020.html).
 * `noveh`: Fraction (from 0.0 to 1.0) of households in tract that do not have a vehicle, based on 2020 [SVI](https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2020.html).

 Each location also has a population file that combines all neighboring locations, indicated by the `_nbr` suffix in the file name.
-Neighbor file indices pick up where the main file's indices left off, and they include only a subset of the main location's fields, including: `id`, `name`, `lat`, `lon`, `pop`, and `urban`.
+Neighbor file indices pick up where the main file's indices left off.
+They include all the same fields as the main population file, but with most filled with the -1 missing data entry except for: `id`, `name`, `lat`, `lon`, `pop`, and `urban`.

 ## Facility File Format